 "I advise no one to place his child where the Scriptures do not reign paramount.
 Every institution in which men are not increasingly occupied with the Word of God must become corrupt...I am much afraid that schools will prove to be the great gates of hell unless they diligently labor in explaining the Holy Scriptures, engraving them in the hearts of youth."
 Martin Luther

-What we have here is a clear biblical mandate to saturate our children's minds with the Word of God.
+Cornerstone Christian School offers a clear biblical mandate to saturate our children's minds with the Word of God.
 It is a difficult task under any circumstances, but virtually impossible in a public school setting.
-Once inside those doors, children spend 30 to 40 hours a week told that God, if He exists at all, is no longer relevant.
+Once inside those doors, children spend 30 to 40 hours a week and are told that God, if He exists at all, is no longer relevant.
 No matter how spiritually grounded your child may be, the repetition of such destructive ideas cannot help but have an adverse effect.

 Christian schools offer a refreshing biblical alternative.
-Not only is the Bible taught for what it is, the inspired Word of God, but it forms the foundation of all other texts.
-In math, in social studies, in biology, all academic roads lead to God in whom all knowledge has its origin.
-Your children will not travel that road in the local public school.
+Not only is the Bible taught for what it is, the inspired Word of God, but it forms the foundation of all other subjects.
+Math, social studies, biology, and all academic roads lead to God in whom all knowledge has its origin.

 2. GOD COMMANDS US TO TEACH KIDS THROUGH THE WORD